-Yakubu is working on two SUMR projects: one with Dr. Fran Barg and the other with Dr. Blanca Himes.
-Dr. Fran Barg is a co-director of the Mixed Methods Research Lab in the Department of Family Medicine and Community Health.
-Dr. Blanca Himes leads the Himes Lab, a computational group whose overarching goal is to use biomedical informatics approaches to better understand complex respiratory diseases.
-Yakubu is helping with qualitative and quantitative analysis in both projects, along with helping Dr. Himes develop a curriculum to teach biostatistics to k12 students.
+Yakubu worked on two SUMR projects: one with Fran Barg, PhD, MEd, and the other with Blanca Himes, PhD.
+Dr. Barg is a co-director of the Mixed Methods Research Lab in the Department of Family Medicine and Community Health.
+Dr. Himes leads the Himes Lab, a computational group whose overarching goal is to use biomedical informatics approaches to better understand complex respiratory diseases.
+Yakubu helped with qualitative and quantitative analysis in both projects, along with helping Dr. Himes develop a curriculum to teach biostatistics to k12 students.

-When he’s not researching or in school, Yakubu enjoys dancing on his Bollywood fusion team, Penn Masti, swimming laps in the pool, or watching his favorite movies.
+When he is not researching or in school, Yakubu enjoys dancing on his Bollywood fusion team, Penn Masti, swimming laps in the pool, or watching his favorite movies.